feedback in communication

 5. Encourage Two-Way Dialogue

-• Create an open space for employees to respond and share their perspective.
+• Create an open space for employees to respond and share their perspectives.

 • Listen actively to understand their point of view and provide guidance.